f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 A physical reboot of the active system controller will cause all backplane traffic to temporarily use only the previously standby system controller.
 In the initial 1.1.x versions of F5OS tenant traffic may be disrupted during the reboot process as the system controllers shut down and reload.

-If a software upgrade is being performed, then both system controllers are upgraded in parallel resulting in an outage for the entire chassis for the initial release.
+If a software upgrade is being performed, then both system controllers are upgraded in parallel resulting in an outage for the entire chassis for the initial 1.1.x versions of F5OS.
 Rolling upgrade support for the system controllers has been added in the F5OS 1.2.x release.
 This will allow for a serial rolling upgrade to take place for the system controllers and minimal downtime to the tenants when controllers are upgraded.

 Blade Level HA